portworx/px-docs/release-notes/portworx-enterprise.md

   * Improved snapshot schedules
   * Volume create command additions to include volume clone command and integrate snapshote commands
 * Improved resync performance when a node is down for a long time and restarted with accumulated data in the surviving nodes
+* Support for separate journal device for Portworx transaction logs.
-* Improved performance for database workloads by separating transaction logs to a separate journal device
+* Improved performance for database workloads with journal device
-* Improved Replication 2 and 3 streaming write performance.
+* Improved streaming write performance for replication factor 2 and 3 volumes.
 * Added PX signature to drives so drives cannot be accidentally re-used even if the cluster has been deleted.
 * Per volume cache attributes for shared volumes
 * HTTPS support for API end-points